 They have themed trails with animals set along the way, an Indian themed trail and even a Viking one too.
 If you are seeking a family experience with the emphasis on the family, this can be the ideal choice for your skiing vacation.

 #3 – Kals am Großglockner

-Kals is located in Tyol in Austria, but is also near enough to Carinthia to be most easily accessed from Trieste.
-Trieste is the closest major transportation hub as well.
+Kals is located in Tyol in Austria, but is also near enough to Carinthia to be easily accessed with a Trieste car hire to Austria deal.
 Climbing high up into the Alps one can begin to understand why the first thing that skiers mention loving about this ski area is that the chair lifts have heated seats.

 The 1000m ride to the alpine pistas is beautiful.
 The sail down on your skis can take numerous forms with the Kals having pistas that are perfect for all abilities.
 They even have dedicated toboggan runs and a cross country run that descends 3,500 metres.

 The emphasis at Kals is on keeping everyone as busy and happy as possible.
 There are many winter sporting activities here that range from the competitive to the sheer enjoyment of sledding.
 Many of the sports are also offered under the lights so activities can go one well into the night.
 While there is a h2 summer crowd, this area has always been a favourite of skiers and winter holiday goers so the village is well prepared to provide anything that you need.